 On the other hand, if you take less than 5 minutes, it can also signify certain problems like sleep deprivation.
 This can be a sign showing that you have not gotten enough sleep for a while.
 Lack of sleep can cause you to fall asleep too often due to being over-exhausted.
 Keep in mind if you find yourself fall asleep too easily at any time other than your regular sleeping time, this could be a warning of your poor body condition.

 So how can we arrange our sleeping time more correctly?
 To develop a healthy sleep routine,

-it is important to remember that you need 7-8 hours for sleep.
+it is important to remember that you need 7-8 hours of sleep.
 If possible, go to bed around the same time every day (no late than 12 am) and wake up at the same time.
 Avoid beverages with caffeine or alcohol and heavy eating meals in the evening.
 You should also avoid activity that can raise your heart rate 2 hours before going to bed.
-In general, a healthy sleep routine requires a relatively fixed sleeping schedule and a clam body that is ready to sleep.
+In general, a healthy sleep routine requires a relatively fixed sleeping schedule and a calm body that is ready to sleep.

 Once you go to bed, if you take too long to fall asleep, here are three tips to help you fall asleep faster.
 First, it is recommended to have a “no phone use” rule one hour before your sleep since screen light will affect the amount of melatonin produced by your body.
 The decrease of melatonin can be a crucial factor in how long it takes to fall asleep.
 Second, improve your sleeping environment.
 Make sure your bedroom is quiet, dark, and at the temperature you like.
-You can also get yourself a very comfortable bedding by switching pillows, blanket, and mattress.
+You can also get yourself very comfortable bedding by switching pillows, blankets, and mattresses.
 Thirdly, one thing I find that works for me very well is to read something boring.
 Every time I read a book about pre-modern history on my bed, it takes less than 10 minutes for me to feel sleepy.